-In the current article, I want to show you a fraction of Interesting and wonderful world of Public key infrastructure and, the way that the DKIM uses this infrastructure for implementing the concept of sender identity.
+In the current article, I want to show you a fraction of an Interesting and wonderful world of Public key infrastructure and, the way that the DKIM uses this infrastructure for implementing the concept of “sender identity”.

 DKIM mail standard built on the Public key infrastructure

 The DKIM standard is a mail security standard that enables us to implement a process, in which we can verify the identity of the sender + check the data integrity of the content included in the E-mail.

 The DKIM standard can provide these are capabilities by using methods and process from the world of Public key infrastructure.

 The term “Public key infrastructure” is a very wide term that includes many different components, standard protocols, and algorithms.